 Mezcal is a spirit which has been growing in popularity in recent years.
-Like tequila, it is made from the agave plant, but while tequila is made with only one type of agave, the Blue agave or Agave tequilana, mezcal can be made with many different varieties of agave, though the Agave espadin is most frequently used.
-Since 2005, mezcal has been under the regulation of Mexican law that determines that agave spirit may only be labeled mezcal if it is 100% agave and made within a certain region of Mexico that comprises 7 different states, but the main mezcal producer is Oaxaca state.
-Click through to see how mezcal is traditionally made in the state of Oaxaca.Continue to 2 of 9 below.
+Like tequila, it is made from the agave plant, but while tequila is made with only one type of agave, the Blue Agave or Agave tequilana weber, mezcal can be made with many different varieties of agave, though the Agave espadin is most frequently used.
+Since 1994, mezcal has been under the regulation of Mexican law that determines that agave spirit may only be labeled mezcal if it is 100% agave and made within a certain region of Mexico that comprises 9 different states.
+The main mezcal producer is Oaxaca state.

 The Agave Piñas

-Agave (pronounced "ah-gah-vay"), which is also called maguey ("mah-gay") in Spanish, is sometimes referred to as a "Century plant" in English because it can grow to be very large and has a long life-span (not really a century, more like 25 to 30 years).
-Sometimes mistaken for a type of cactus, it in fact belongs to a separate family, Agavaceae.
+Agave (pronounced "ah-gah-vay"), which is also called maguey ("mah-gay") in Spanish, is sometimes referred to as a "century plant" in English because it can grow to be very large and has a long life-span (25 to 30 years).
+Sometimes mistaken for a type of cactus, it actually belongs to a separate family, Agavaceae.
 The agave only flowers once in its lifetime, putting forth a tall stem from the center, and the plant dies after flowering.